KISO (FM): New Country

 In 1976, the Burden stations were shut down by the FCC due to violations.
 But KEFM returned to broadcasting in December of that same year with the same beautiful music format.

 Then in December 1978, the easy listening sounds ended.
 KEFM switched to "New Country".
 By 1980, KEFM was positioning itself as "96-One".
-That same year, KEFM's tower fell to the ground due to a storm.
+On January 28, 1981, KEFM's tower fell to the ground due to a storm, and would go silent for the next two years.

 AC format

 On October 21, 1983, KEFM went back on the air, which began 20 years under the ownership of the Webster family.
 Instead of country music, it returned with an adult contemporary format as "Lite 96."

-A slight repositioning of "Lite 96" was made in the late 1990s, when the station became "Mix 96.1".
+A slight repositioning of "Lite 96" was made in May 1999, when the station became "Mix 96.1".
 Owner John Webster decided to get out of the radio business almost 20 years to the date of KEFM's resurrection.
 The station was sold to San Antonio-based Clear Channel Communications, a forerunner to today's iHeartMedia.
 Webster left with $10 million.
 Clear Channel obtained Omaha's last locally owned, stand-alone commercial FM station.